ADATH ISRAEL was born

 Pearl, Sol Zuckerman, Leonard Copoloff, Lawrence Bergman, Jack Cooperberg, Edward

-Rogozinsky, Richard Tozman, David Gandell, Dr. Peter Safran, and Steve Bramson.
+Rogozinsky, Richard Tozman, David Gandell, Dr. Peter Safran, Steve Bramson, Andrea Elbaz, Andre Zoldan, and Archie Etcovitch.
 On the Poale Zedek side, a long-time

 President was Ben Morris.
 A long-time president of Anshei Ozeroff was Harry Shaffer.